2005–2006 Thai political crisis: Pro-Thaksin demonstrations

 On 3 March 2006, a pro-Thaksin rally at Sanam Luang arranged by the TRT party was attended by a massive crowd.
 Local media reported that up to 200,000 people attended.
 Some foreign media reported up to 150,000 attended.
 In this rally, Thaksin promised that "If my party receive less votes than the number of people abstaining combined with votes for smaller parties, I will not accept the premiership...I beg the three opposition parties, Democrat, Chat Thai and Mahachon, to join the contest.
 If they really insist on a boycott, they can campaign for voters to mark "abstention" to reject me".
-He also promised to amend Article 313 of the Constitution to allow representatives of the people to draft a new charter as occurred in 1974 after the 1973 bloodshed.
-Some additional laws later would be amended, he said.
-The whole political reform would take about one year before a referendum to endorse the new charter and another parliament dissolution before a new election.
+He also promised to amend Article 313 of the Constitution to allow representatives of the people to draft a new charter, as had occurred in 1974 after the 1973 bloodshed.
+Some additional laws would be amended later, he said.
+The whole political reform would take about one year, before a referendum to endorse the new charter and another parliament dissolution before a new election.
 Anti-Thaksin protesters have claimed that most of the attendants were uneducated people who were paid to attend.